TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 it worthwhile.

-Word of warning; as you add more dependencies and lines of code to your project, the JS payload size will start to shoot up rather quickly, so keep an eye on your file size.
+Word of warning; as you add more dependencies and lines of code to your project, the JS payload size will start to shoot up rather quickly, and (depending on complexity of your code) so will the execution time.
+If your function ends up taking a significant amount of time to execute in GCP, you will probably want to consider other solutions than serverless functions as your costs are directly tied to the execution time of the function.

+---

-If you found this useful, have a look at the [code on github](https://github.com/TobiasRoland/scalajs-gcp-cloud-function) and hey while you're there, maybe add a ⭐ to give me that dopamine hit of validation!
+If you found this useful, have a look at the [code on github](https://github.com/TobiasRoland/scalajs-gcp-cloud-function) and hey, while you're there, maybe add a ⭐ to give me that dopamine hit of validation!

+### Future how-to's and guides:
-This is just a primer; In a future post, I'll write up a more involved example based on this simple skeleton.
+This tutorial was just a primer; in a future post, I'll write up a more involved example based on this simple skeleton.

+As I couldn't find a good [giter8 template](http://www.foundweekends.org/giter8/) for GCP Cloud Functions I'll also be converting the example app into a `.g8` template so you can use `sbt new <template-name-TBD>` to get started with GCP and Scala.js immediately.

+Thanks for reading!